ArchAdept/archadeptcli/README.md

 The following targets are defined by all ArchAdept training course example project Makefiles:
- - `all` builds the project
+ - `all` builds the project.
- - `clean` deletes all of a project's build artifacts
+ - `clean` deletes all of a project's build artifacts.
- - `rebuild` performs a clean build, equivalent to `clean` followed by `all`
+ - `rebuild` performs a clean build, equivalent to `clean` followed by `all`.
- - `dis` builds the project, then disassembles it
+ - `dis` builds the project, then disassembles it.
- - `syms` builds the project, then dumps its symbol table
+ - `syms` builds the project, then dumps its symbol table.

+Note: The `dis` target accepts an optional `-S` flag, which enables interleaving source code with the disassembly.

 ### `run`